 Step 2: Edit Your Child Theme’s functions.php File

 Once your child theme is set up, you’ll need to access and edit its functions.php file.
 Before you start, it’s always wise to back up your site, just in case you make any mistakes and want to easily restore to a previous state.

 You’ll receive a warning that you’re about to edit your theme’s files – click the I Understand button to proceed.
 Next you’ll want to make sure you have the correct file selected.
-In the sidebar to the right of the editor, make sure Theme Functions (functions.php) is selected:
+In the sidebar to the right of the site editor, make sure Theme Functions (functions.php) is selected.

 Now you can add your custom code at the end of this file, and click on Update File when you’re finished.

-While in some cases it may be easier to manually edit your WordPress theme’s files to add code to your header or footer, using a plugin is usually the safer route.
-For the purposes of this article, we’ll be using one of the most popular and highly rated plugins for the task, Header, Footer and Post Injections:
+While in some cases it may be easier to manually edit your WordPress theme’s files to add code to your footer or header section, using a plugin is usually the safer route.
+For the purposes of this article, we’ll be using one of the most popular and highly rated plugins for the task, Header, Footer and Post Injections.

 However, there are many plugins available in the WordPress Plugin Directory and elsewhere that can help with this task.

 Step 1: Install and Activate Your Plugin of Choice